RadicalxChange/www/src/site/media/blog/2022-08-01_abstraction-v-composability.md

 date: "2022-08-01"
 title: "Abstraction v Composability Tradeoffs in Web3"
 postHeader: "Abstraction v.
 Composability Tradeoffs in Web3"
-postAuthor: "Shrey Jain, Puja Ohlhaver, Leon Erichsen, Glen Weyl"
+postAuthor: "Shrey Jain, Glen Weyl"
 ---

 It is difficult to design a system that is capable of being both abstractable—or generalizable—and composable in  unique settings.
 This canonical generalization problem is often discussed amongst designers of AI systems and standard's committees.